MicrosoftDocs/azure-docs/articles/azure-sql/migration-guides/managed-instance/sql-server-to-managed-instance-guide.md

 After you verify that data is the same at both source and target, you can cutover from the source to the target environment.
 It is important to plan the cutover process with business / application teams to ensure minimal interruption during cutover does not affect business continuity.

 > [!IMPORTANT]
-> For details on the specific steps associated with performing a cutover as part of online migrations using DMS, see the information [here](https://docs.microsoft.com/en-us/azure/dms/tutorial-sql-server-managed-instance-online#performing-migration-cutover).
+> For details on the specific steps associated with performing a cutover as part of online migrations using DMS, see [Performing migration cutover](../../../dms/tutorial-sql-server-managed-instance-online#performing-migration-cutover).

 ## Post-migration

-After you have successfully completed the migration stage, go through a series of post-migration tasks to ensure that everything is functioning as smoothly and efficiently.
+After you have successfully completed the migration stage, go through a series of post-migration tasks to ensure that everything is functioning smoothly and efficiently.

 The post-migration phase is crucial for reconciling any data accuracy issues and verifying completeness, as well as addressing performance issues with the workload.

 ### Remediate applications

 After the data is migrated to the target environment, all the applications that formerly consumed the source need to start consuming the target.
-Accomplishing this will in some cases require changes to the applications.
+Accomplishing this will, in some cases, require changes to the applications.

 ### Perform tests